Fighting intensifies as Russia advances in east

 Fighting was under way along the entire line of demarcation in Donetsk, with the frontline town of Avdiivka shelled by Russian tanks on Thursday morning, said Tatiana Ignatchenko, a spokeswoman for the Donetsk regional administration.

-Putin made clear on Wednesday that expanding Russia’s borders was a key goal of the war, in contrast to stated aims at the start of the February 24 invasion he calls a “special military operation” when he said Moscow’s plans did not include the occupation of Ukrainian land.
+Mr Putin made clear on Wednesday that expanding Russia’s borders was a key goal of the war, in contrast to stated aims at the start of the February 24 invasion he calls a “special military operation” when he said Moscow’s plans did not include occupying Ukrainian land.

 Acquisition of ‘new territories’

-Warning that the war could be lengthy, Putin said Russia had made the Sea of Azov its “internal sea”, now bounded by Russia and Russian-controlled territory in southern Ukraine including Crimea.
+Warning that the war could be lengthy, Mr Putin said Russia had made the Sea of Azov its “internal sea”, now bounded by Russia and Russian-controlled territory in southern Ukraine, including Crimea.

 He said that had been an aspiration of Peter the Great – the 17th and 18th-century warrior tsar to whom he has compared himself in the past.